felixwiemuth/koin/docs/reference/koin-compose/compose.md

 }
 ```

 The `KoinApplication` function will handle start & stop of your Koin context, regarding the cycle of the Compose context.
-This function start and stop a new Koin application context.
+This function starts and stops a new Koin application context.

 :::info
 In an Android Application, the `KoinApplication` will handle any need to stop/restart Koin context regarding configuration changes or drop of Activities.